mlibrary/search_api/README.md

   'default_sort': STRING
     // The 'uid' for the default sort type.

-  'values': [
+  'values': ARRAY
-    // Array of possible values for this facet formatted as follows:
-    {
-      'value': ANYTHING
-        // The value that should be sent to the server.
+    // The array contains facet value objects.

-      'name': STRING
-        // A human readable name for this particular value.

-      'count': INT
-        // The number of results which have this value.
-        // If not known, do not create the 'count' key/value pair.
-    }
-  ]
+    // See below for how those are formatted.

   'fixed': BOOLEAN
     // Whether or not this facet can be edited by users.